-GPs who are part of a practice that participates in the MedicineInsight program and have access to a visualisation Portal, have the option of conveniently selecting to use data retrieval features for the Clinical e-Audit.
+Many GPs who are part of a practice that participates in the MedicineInsight program have the option of conveniently selecting to use data retrieval features for the Clinical e-Audit.

-The MedicineInsight program extracts de-identified patient data from consenting general practices via a data extraction tool that works with the practice’s clinical information system (Best Practice or Medical Director).
-The de-identified data is analysed by NPS MedicineWise and reports can be shared with the general practice via a practice visit from a Clinical Services Specialist, to support quality improvement.
-The data is also available to a number of GPs via a visualisation Portal.
+The MedicineInsight program extracts de-identified patient data from consenting general practices via a data extraction tool that works with the practice’s clinical information system (eg. Best Practice or Medical Director).
+The de-identified data are analysed by NPS MedicineWise and reports can be shared with the general practice via a practice visit from a Clinical Services Specialist, to support quality improvement.

-Once a GP enrols in Clinical e-Audit and opts to use the data retrieval features, they are directed to the visualisation Portal where they are presented with a list of de-identified patients who potentially meet the inclusion criteria and are assigned to that GP.
+Once a GP enrols in Clinical e-Audit and opts to use the data retrieval features, they are presented with a list of de-identified patients who potentially meet the inclusion criteria and are assigned to that GP.
 To see the names and data of those patients, and choose which patients to submit to the Clinical e-Audit, the GP must select to re-identify the list of patients.
 For security reasons, re-identification will only occur if the GP is accessing the Clinical e-Audit within their medical practice.
 The re-identification process is dependent on the MedicineInsight extraction tool being installed on the practice’s clinical software and consequently patient names are only visible to the GP.

 Once a GP chooses the relevant patients for the Clinical e-Audit, the patient data will be automatically populated in the Clinical e-Audit.
 Before the data is saved in the Clinical e-Audit and stored by NPS MedicineWise, all patient names are encrypted with a key that is generated from the GP’s Clinical e-Audit password.
 The encryption is ‘one-way’ which means the GP is the only one who can unencrypt the information and identify the patient.
 NPS MedicineWise will never know who the patients are.